 Kansas dairy cows have tested positive for bird flu, for the first time ever

 Livestock in Texas, Kansas and Michigan are confirmed to have the virus, and herds in New Mexico and Idaho have also tested positive.
-The threat to the public is low, federal officials say.
+Officials confirmed that one person in Texas also had bird flu.

 Livestock at multiple dairy farms across the U.S. have tested positive for bird flu — also known as highly pathogenic avian influenza, or HPAI — in an outbreak that's likely spread to at least five states.